jaimon-repo/ejyothi_test/README.md

 This repository is a "distribution" one, built by our release preparation script.
 Problems with it can be raised on our forum, or as issues in the main repository.

-## Contributing

-We welcome contributions from the community.

-Please read the [*Contributing to CodeIgniter*](https://github.com/codeigniter4/CodeIgniter4/blob/develop/contributing.md) section in the development repository.

 ## Server Requirements